stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

-v0.12.0.0-alpha2, 2026-08-30

-- Improved: Tweaked the behavior of the visualizations when changing tracks.
-They no longer fully reset.
-- Improved: Overall code hardening and cleanup.
-- Fixed: Minor regressions caused by the introduction of local styles.
+v0.12.0.0-alpha3, 2026-09-xx

+- Improved: Optimized the FFT analyzer and improved (and fixed) the coefficient mapping code.

 You can read the full history [here](docs/History.md).